pedrojmendoza/geofencing-workshop/creating_iot_ingest.md

     7.3.
 Create a role with the following properties.
     - Trusted entity – Lambda.
     - Permissions – *AmazonS3FullAccess*, *AmazonAthenaFullAccess*, *AWSIoTConfigReadOnlyAccess* and *AWSGlueConsoleFullAccess* (please note that these permissions are not recommended for a PROD environment as these are too permissive).
-    - Role name – *lambda-spatial-query-role*.
+    - Role name – *lambda-spatial-query-role*

 8. We are almost done, next step is create a new lambda function for querying the geofences using as input the coordinates of a device.